ektrah/nsec/docs/api/nsec.cryptography.signaturealgorithm.md

 #### Parameters

 publicKey
-: The public key used for verification.
-This must be the public key of the key
+: The [[PublicKey|PublicKey Class]] object to use for verification.
+This must
-    previously used to sign the input data.
+    be the public key for the key previously used to sign the input data.

 data
 : The data to be verified.